Islandora/Syn/README.md

 ## Installing

 ### Copy Syn JAR
 Copy the JAR that was built above from `build/libs/islandora-syn-X.X.X-all.jar` and place into `$TOMCAT_HOME/lib` directory.
 Can be found in Ubuntu at: `/var/lib/tomcat8/lib/`.
-Note that this JAR is built to contain all the dependancies.
+Note that this JAR is built to contain all the dependencies.

 ### Register Valve
 Now register the valve in Tomcat configuration file.